MahdiAll99/MEDimage/README.md

 ---
 **NOTE**

-You can avoid the next steps (jupyter installation and environment ) if you installed the package using conda or poetry according to the documentation.
+You can avoid the next steps (jupyter installation and environment set up) if you installed the package using conda or poetry according to the documentation.

 ---